watson/request-stats/README.md

 });
 ```

-Or you can just parse it the `http.Server` object to a completely
+Or you can just parse it the `http.Server` object for a completely
 decoupled experience:

 ```javascript